enasequence/webin-cli-validator/README.md

 CHROMOSOME_LIST	test_chromosome.txt.gz
 ```

+## Manifest implementation

+Please provide us with the desired manifest file fields for your specific context.
+A context specific *Manifest* class will be created Webin-CLI maintainers after an agreement on the manifest fields with the validator implementors.

+The context specific *Manifest* class will extend the *uk.ac.ebi.ena.webin.cli.validator.manifest.Manifest* abstract class.
+Manifest fields defined in the abstract class that are available to all contexts include:
+- description
+- authors
+- address
+- sample
+- study
+- run
+- analysis
+- files
+- ignoreErrors

 ### Validator

 A validator accepts a context specific manifest object, writes any errors into report files, and returns the validation result as a *ValidationResponse* object.